MicrosoftDocs/msteams-docs/msteams-platform/copilot/how-to-extend-copilot.md

 ## What is a plugin?

-A Plugin allows Copilot to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
+A plugin allows Copilot to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
 Plugins allow Copilot to:

 * Retrieve real-time information, for example, latest news coverage on a product launch.